TF-DWGNet: A Directed Weighted Graph Neural Network with Tensor Fusion for Multi-Omics Cancer Subtype Classification: Methodology

+where $RIO_i \in [0, 1]$ and $\sum_{i=1}^3 RIO_i = 1$.
+This provides a normalized measure of how strongly each omics modality contributes to the final classification, enabling transparent and biologically interpretable insights without requiring additional post hoc analysis or ablations.

-\textbf{Technical Details.} We implement XGBoost using the \texttt{xgboost} Python library, and train the GNN and DFN components with Tensorflow.
-All models are optimized via mini-batch training using the Adam optimizer.
-ReLU is applied as the activation function throughout, with softmax in the output layer for multiclass classification.
-Training is based on categorical cross-entropy loss combined with dynamic L2 regularization across all trainable weights from three GNNs and the DFN with residual blocks:
+\textbf{Technical Details.} XGBoost is implemented using the \texttt{xgboost} Python library, and all GNN and DFN components are trained in \texttt{Tensorflow}.
+Models are optimized via mini-batch training using the Adam optimizer, with ReLU applied as the activation function throughout and softmax in the output layer for multiclass classification.
+Training minimizes the categorical cross-entropy loss combined with dynamic $L_2$ regularization applied to all trainable weights from the three GNN branches and the DFN with residual blocks:

-where $y_{i,c}$ the true label, and $\hat{y}_{i,c}$ the predicted probability, the regularization strength $\lambda$ is a tunable hyperparameter.
-We tune the number of estimators for XGBoost, and optimize depth, width, learning rate, batch size, and max epochs for the GNN and DFN.
-We apply dropout, early stopping, and batch normalization to reduce overfitting.
-Model evaluation is performed over 20 independent stratified train-validation-test splits (60\%:20\%:20\%) to maintain class balance and ensure reproducibility via fixed random seeds.
-We also tune the rank $R$ in the tensor fusion module and the number of residual blocks in the DFN.
-All experiments are run on the Falcon supercomputer \cite{falcon2022}, with each job requesting four CPUs and 20 GB of memory.
+where $y_{i,c}$ is the true label; $\hat{y}_{i,c}$ is the predicted probability; and $\lambda$ is the regularization strength.
+We tune the number of estimators for XGBoost and optimize the architectural and training hyperparameters, including depth, hidden width, learning rate, batch size, and maximum epochs, for both the GNN and DFN components.
+Dropout, early stopping, and batch normalization are applied to mitigate overfitting.
+Model evaluation is performed over 20 independent stratified training-validation-test splits (60\%:20\%:20\%), ensuring reproducibility through fixed random seeds.
+In addition, we tune the tensor fusion rank $R$ and the number of residual blocks in the DFN.
+Unless otherwise specified, all components of TF-DWGNet fit exclusively on the training split.
+For each random split, XGBoost is trained using only training samples, and directed weighted graphs are constructed from tree-splitting paths on this training data.
+The validation and test samples are then passed through the trained trees to obtain their reduced feature representations, while the graph structure remains fixed within that split.
+This avoids any leakage of test information into the graph construction stage.
+All the experiments are executed on the Falcon supercomputer \cite{falcon2022}, with each job requesting four CPUs and 20 GB of memory.